Continent (CFCF album): Content

 A Tilt magazine critic highlighted Silver's experimental musical arrangement techniques on the album: "Subtle shifts in tempo will transition into the next track, What may have been a background pad will become the lead synth, Sudden switch-over from faint drums to a breathy latin percussion."
 As critic Bruce Tantum wrote, the album consists of "cascading keyboard runs, languid guitar strums, deliberate tempos and drifting atmospherics."
 As Tim Sendra wrote, the record mostly has "lush synths, rubbery basslines, tinkling pianos, 4/4 beats, drifting ambient waves, and peaceful melodies throughout, as well as the occasional screaming guitar line and laid-back vocal."
 He compared Continent to the works of U.F.
-Orb, Aphex Twin, and Soul Family Sensation, while Ray Finlayson, writing for Beats per Minute, compared it to music by electronic acts such as Diskjokke and Deadmau5 for its use of "energetic and attention-grabbing loops, thumping beats and bouncy piano."
+Orb, Aphex Twin, and Soul Family Sensation, while Ray Finlayson, writing for Beats Per Minute, compared it to music by electronic acts such as Diskjokke and Deadmau5 for its use of "energetic and attention-grabbing loops, thumping beats and bouncy piano."
 Mike Newmark, writing for Popmatters, highlighted the album's "clean" structure, analyzing that "there isn't a note, a beat, an instrument or a maneuver that sounds as if it doesn't belong smack dab in its very spot."

 Continent features a cover of Fleetwood Mac's "Big Love," which increases the pace of the original source material and includes what Ritter described as a "rare lead vocal" that's very low in volume in comparison with the other instruments in the mix.
 The post-disco track "Invitation to Love" is named after the show within a show from the David Lynch television series Twin Peaks.
-It features a sample of the song "Pillow Talk" by producer Quiet Village.
+It is based on a sample of the song "Voyager" by The Alan Parsons Project.
 It includes what Finlayson described as a "dulled buzz" synthesizer, a 1980s-style guitar solo, and handclaps.
 Finlayson jokingly wrote that there are tracks on Continent that "suggest the album title should have been pluralised;" an example he used was "Letters Home," which consists of strings instrument common in European dance music as well as Native American-esque pan flutes.